corda/corda-solutions/docs/source/deployment/flagdays.rst

 The current update process is a 3 step operation.

 - Day 1 Publicise the intended changes
-- Day 1-N N Collect node acceptances
+- Day 1-N Collect node acceptances
 - Day N* Update the central file and distribute

 On distribution of the updated parameters, Corda 3.X design forces all nodes to stop and restart to accommodate them.
 Restarting the node is conditional upon acceptance.